-Governor’s Office – News Release – Pre-travel COVID-19 testing results must be in hand prior to departure for HawaiʻiPosted on Nov 19, 2020 in COVID-19 News Releases, Latest News, Press Releases
+Governor’s Office – News Release – Pre-travel COVID-19 testing results must be in hand prior to departure for HawaiʻiPosted on Nov 19, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 Pre-travel COVID-19 testing results must be in hand prior to departure for Hawaiʻi